 We spent a lot of time walking along this beach… morning, noon, and night.
-It’s a beautiful beach, especially at night where the smell of camp fires and ocean really do a good job of helping you relax.
+It’s a beautiful beach, especially at night where the smell of campfires and ocean really do a good job of helping you relax.
 Once you get out of Ventura’s core, the beach is relatively quiet and empty; we talked a lot about what it would be like to own a house on the beach.

 The water is warm, even when it rains.
 We know this because we got stuck in a thunderstorm; one of the few that California sees.
-And, when it rained it wasn’t the misty/drizzling moisture that Californians call “rain” but it was the drenching, hard hitting, hail like moisture that I would call rain.
+And, when it rained it wasn’t the misty/drizzling moisture that Californians call “rain” but it was the drenching, hard-hitting, hail like moisture that I would call rain.
 And, when this happened we were on an open sandy space and had no place to go; so, we accepted that we would get drenched and enjoyed the warmth.

 When lightening happens, the beaches are cleared.
-It’s not unheard of for surfers to get caught in the water when lightening strikes and get knocked out by the electrical current.
+It’s not unheard of for surfers to get caught in the water when lightning strikes and get knocked out by the electrical current.
 It happened last year.